ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

-# Automate WordPress Theme Development Workflow with Gulp
+# WordPress Theme Development Automation with Gulp

 I think the most common thing as web developers do is to reload the browser after each change in our code, what if we are testing in more than a browser, and also on mobile, we will have to hit the refresh button on every single screen, what if something is responsible for doing this for us.
 Another thing is image compression, what if we setup a tool to auto compressing images for us once we put it in the images folder, think about automation in all the stuff we do everyday by hand, Sass compile, file concatenation.